Deunitato/CS4226_Project/README.md

 ```shell
 sudo python mininetTopo.py [Name of topofile] [IPaddress (without the port)]
 ```
+e.g `sudo python mininetTopo.py customtopo.in 192.168.1.105` would read from the file `customtopo.in` in the current directly and search for the controller hosted at port `192.168.1.105`

 > Port is not configurable and always set at `6633`

 Reset your mininet each time testing a new instance by running